auth0-extensions/auth0-reset-tenant/README.md

 # Auth0 Reset Tenant Extension

-An Auth0 CLI tool/extension that can be used to reset an Auth0 tenant to a known set of artifacts, which is useful for demos and setting up quick test environments.
+An Auth0 CLI tool/extension that can be used to reset an Auth0 tenant to a known set of entities (clients, connections, users, etc), which is useful for demos and setting up quick test environments.

+The `reset-tenant` script loads up a set of pre-built **recipes** (or you can provide your own custom recipe) that you can execute against a specified Auth0 tenant.
+Often times this involves first deleting all of the entities within that tenant and rebuilding it with the set of entities defined in the recipes.

 ## Setup